 - Z = Directional tensile test designation, Z (35, 25, 15) quality

-- C = Containing high amount of carbon, good to roll coldly.
+- C = Containing a high amount of carbon, good to roll coldly.

 - Q = Quenched and tempered steels